Skip to content ↓

 In addition, reading both fiction or non-fiction is always worthwhile in developing students’ literacy skills.

 • Students in Year 7 have been following an Accelerated Reader programme and can continue with the book they should have signed out of the library.
-More information on the Accelerated Reader programme can be found here:

 • Reading presents excellent opportunities for enhancing vocabulary and knowledge, in addition to being a relaxing and stress-free pastime.
-If your daughter or son has the time, we would absolutely encourage they read widely and freely!
+If your child has the time, we would absolutely encourage they read widely and freely!
 As a school, we encourage students to read for pleasure and recognise that this is a key and enriching part of the KS3 curriculum.
 There are lots of places where students can go to access free books.
 As a starting point, we recommend:

 • Finally, at Northgate, we subscribe to the website below which has hundreds of articles – it is great for all the non-fiction reading that your child might encounter as they move through school and progress on to their KS4 studies: